4D-STAR/fourdst/cli.md

 > The usage of `keys remote` is intended to allow for remote source of trust to be established.
 There are risks associated with this as it shifts the expectation of trust onto the repository maintainers.
 Users should use remote public key stores at their own risk.

-> **Note:** We indend to establish a public key store on GitHub where plugin authors, officially vetted by the 4D-STAR collaboration, can register their public keys. <span style="color:red">**Any other public key stores for libplugin are unofficial and should be treated with extreme caution**</span>.
+> **Note:** We intend to establish a public key store on GitHub where plugin authors, officially vetted by the 4D-STAR collaboration, can register their public keys. <span style="color:red">**Any other public key stores for libplugin are unofficial and should be treated with extreme caution**</span>.

 ### `cache`